Species of Interest: Bats

 What are they doing?

-- If there’s a possibility that a person, pet, or livestock has been exposed to rabies, you are legally required to follow the directions of the county health department, no matter what your customer requests.
+If there’s a possibility that a person, pet, or livestock has been exposed to rabies, you are legally required to follow the directions of the county health department, no matter what your customer requests.
 Humanely capture any bat that had direct contact with a person, was in a room with a sleeping person, was around an unattended child, or was in a room with a mentally-disabled or impaired (i.e., intoxicated) person.
 Call the county health department.
-Do not release or discard the bat without talking to a county health person first!
+The bat must be kept cool, but not in a freezer, and submitted for testing.

 (for contact with bats or their droppings)